-- to protect capital security of the invested funds; - to obtain the best market return whilst recognising that security and liquidity are key priorities; - to specify criteria for identifying creditworthy counterparties; and - to specify the types of investments permitted and appropriate limits for each. - 2.4 The strategy provides detailed key prudential and treasury indicators over a 10 year period which clearly articulate the operational parameters associated with Treasury Management and Investment as well as offering assurances in relation to the affordability and sustainability of capital investment plans; - the General Services capital plan to 2027/28 and - the one-year programme for the Housing Revenue Account, with investment requirements for future years outlined within the HRA 30-year Business Plan.
+- to protect capital security of the invested funds; - to obtain the best market return whilst recognising that security and liquidity are key priorities; - to specify criteria for identifying creditworthy counterparties; and - to specify the types of investments permitted and appropriate limits for each.

-and links with the key objectives of the Prudential Code that capital investment programmes should be set at a level that delivers the Council's strategic priorities and is affordable in terms of the impact of the resultant debt repayments on revenue budgets.

-- 2.5 The Treasury Management and Investment Strategy includes prudential indicators which are critical in assessing the affordability of capital investment plans and their impact on the Council's overall finances.
-The indicator used to demonstrate affordability is the ratio of financing costs to the net revenue stream (for both General Fund and Housing Revenue Account). - 2.6 There are a number of other key indicators designed to ensure that the Council operates within well-defined limits.
-The strategy, therefore, specifies :- - limits we do not expect external debt to exceed; - appropriate levels of fixed rate borrowing versus variable rate borrowing: - upper and lower limits on the maturity of the debt portfolio, which reduces the Council's exposure to large sums falling due for refinancing at any one time; - limits on investments placed for more than 365 days. - 2.7 The Council expects to hold an 'under-borrowed' position at 31 March 2018.
+- 2.4 The strategy provides detailed key prudential and treasury indicators to 2027/28, aligned to the Councils current capital investment programme, which clearly articulate the operational parameters associated with Treasury Management and Investment as well as offering assurances in relation to the affordability and sustainability of capital investment strategy, including; - the General Services capital plan to 2027/28; and - the one-year programme for the Housing Revenue Account, with investment requirements for future years outlined within the HRA 30-year Business Plan. - 2.5 The strategy also links with the key objectives of the Prudential Code that capital investment programmes: - should be set at a level that delivers the Council's strategic priorities; and - are affordable in terms of the impact of the resultant debt repayments on revenue budgets. - 2.6 The Treasury Management and Investment Strategy includes prudential indicators which are critical in assessing the affordability of capital investment plans and their impact on the Council's overall finances.
+The indicator used to demonstrate affordability is the proportion of financing costs to the net revenue stream (for both General Fund and Housing Revenue Account). - 2.7 There are a number of other key indicators designed to ensure that the Council operates within well-defined limits.
+The strategy, therefore, specifies: - limits we do not expect external debt to exceed; - appropriate levels of fixed rate borrowing versus variable rate borrowing; - upper and lower limits on the maturity of the debt portfolio, which reduces the Council's exposure to large sums falling due for refinancing at any one time; and - limits on investments placed for more than 365 days. - 2.8 The Council expects to hold an 'under-borrowed' position at 31 March 2020.
 This means that the capital borrowing need (the Capital Financing Requirement) has not been fully funded by debt, due to the level of the Council's internal funds.
 The use of internal funds instead of borrowing will continue due to the low level of investment rates in the market and the saving which can be made in borrowing costs.
-This under-borrowed position is expected to end in 2018/19.
+This underborrowed position will decline through time as internal funds reduce and borrowing is required to be undertaken to replace internal funding. - 2.9 The Treasury Management and Investment Strategy includes details of the Council's policy on repayment of loans fund advances.
+The Council's policy complies with the options currently available under the Local Authority (Capital Financing and Accounting) (Scotland) Regulations 2016 and the asset lives and methodologies used have been reviewed to provide for the prudent repayment of advances.